Aistis Pilauskas

-Aistis Pilauskas (born 8 April 1998) is a Lithuanian professional basketball player for BC Telšiai of the National Basketball League (NKL).
+Aistis Pilauskas (born 8 April 1998) is a Lithuanian professional basketball coach and former player.
+He is currently an assistant coach for Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

 Professional career

 On 16 September 2015, Aistis Pilauskas signed a contract with Lietuvos rytas and started to play for Lietuvos rytas development team Perlas-MRU Vilnius in the NKL.
 In first season in Perlas-MRU Vilnius, he averaged 6.5 points per game and 2.1 assist per game.
 On 13 April 2016, he made a debut against Vytautas Prienai–Birštonas by scoring 5 points.

 National team career

 Pilauskas made his debut for the junior national team of Lithuania in the 2015 FIBA Europe Under-18 Championship in Greece.
 He averaged 5.3 points, 2.1 assist in 16.5 minutes of action.
 His team won bronze medals.